-The Magento 1 End of Life (EOL) Impact on Security
+Magento 1 End of Life Impact on Security

 Security is never simple.
-The nature of vulnerabilities means that every application’s community needs to remain vigilant.
-WooCommerce offers some great security features for automating the update process and keeping everything up to date.
+The nature of website vulnerabilities means that every ecommerce platform’s community must remain vigilant.
+WooCommerce offers some great security features for automating the update process.
 However, it also has a lot more vulnerabilities to begin with due to running on WordPress.

 Before a site can go live, a merchant needs to decide on a design.
 Without a design, there is no site (at least, not an attractive one).

 Magento does have a limited number of templates.
-However, these are relatively simple when compared with what Magento can actually do.
-To make the most of using the platform, most merchants will need to hire a developer to design and code their site.
+However, these are relatively simple when compared with what Magento can do.
+Most merchants will need to hire a developer to design and code their site to make the most of using the platform.

 Design becomes a lot more complicated when headless implementations are considered.
-In a nutshell, headless means you can separate the back-end and front-end functions of a content management system (CMS) to create, manage and deliver more unique user experiences to more devices.
+In a nutshell, “headless” means you can separate the back- and front-end functions of a CMS to create, manage, and deliver more unique user experiences to more devices.
 For Magento merchants, the application’s API makes implementation a relatively simple process.
-There are several headless Magento sites already using headless architecture to deliver unique user experiences.
+Several Magento sites already use headless architectures to deliver unique user experiences.

-With WooCommerce already being a plugin, it doesn’t make a lot of sense to use it in a headless implementation.
-Instead, it may make more sense for merchants looking towards headless WordPress to opt for something like BigCommerce instead.
+With WooCommerce already being a plugin, it doesn’t make much sense to use it in a headless implementation.
+Instead, it may make more sense for merchants looking towards headless WordPress to opt for something like BigCommerce.

-WooCommerce, with its huge library of themes, offers a larger number of templates than Magento.
-And many of the best WooCommerce themes don’t require any additional plugins..
-Yet it’s a draw when it comes to design.
-Both platforms offer an expansive API, provide you with the ability to design a unique storefront, and offer extensive feature sets capable of integrating with your designs.
+WooCommerce, with its vast library of themes, offers a more significant number of templates than Magento.
+And many of the best WooCommerce themes don’t require any additional plugins.
+Yet, it’s a draw when it comes to design.
+Both platforms offer an expansive API, provide you with the ability to design a unique storefront, and provide extensive feature sets capable of integrating with your designs.

 If you’re getting started with your first store or looking for ease of use, we recommend using WooCommerce and taking advantage of its themes and templates.
-If you’re a medium-sized store though, deciding on Magento or WooCommerce is going to be a decision made around more than just design.
+If you’re a medium-sized store, however, deciding between WooCommerce vs. Magento will be a decision made around more than just design.

-While an application needs to have great out-of-the-box functionality, it’s also important to be able to expand and customize it with plugins or extensions.
-Today, almost all CMS offer plugins or extensions in one form or another; WooCommerce and Magento are no exception.
+While an application needs great out-of-the-box functionality, it’s also essential to expand and customize it with plugins or extensions.
+Today, almost all CMSs offer plugins or extensions in one form or another.
+WooCommerce and Magento are no exception.

 In terms of numbers, WooCommerce wins due to having access to the WordPress 50,000+ plugin library, including WooCommerce sales plugins, analytics extensions, and much more.
-Chances are, with a selection that large, the functionality you’re looking for is already there.
+With a wide array of plugin types, users can effortlessly enhance their store's capabilities.